sokil/DockerDevelopmentEnvironment/README.md

 ## Create project

 To create new project just clone this repository anywhere, and place you code to `./src` directory.
-Then you may change some variables, if need in `.env` file and run container through `run.sh`.
+Then you may change some variables if need in `.env` and run container through `run.sh`.

 ## Configuration

-All configs may be tuned through environment variables, placed in `.env` file, but you can add configuration in any way in any place.
-All parameters documented there.
+All configs may be tuned through environment variables placed in `.env` file, but you can add configuration in any way in any place.
+Explanation of environment variables is inside `.env`.

 ## Managing container